-Train from Venice to Rome
+Venice to Rome train times

 Note that weekends and holidays typically mean less frequent service and sometimes longer travel times.

-Amenities on Trains from Venice to Rome
+Amenities on the train between Venice and Rome

 Many trains make the journey between Venice and Rome in just 3 hours and 52 minutes, traveling up to 155 miles per hour.